oils-for-unix/oils/doc/eggex.md

 ### Language Reference

-- See bottom of the [Oil Expression Grammar](https://github.com/oilshell/oil/blob/master/oil_lang/grammar.pgen2) for the concrete syntax.
+- See bottom of the [YSH Expression Grammar](https://github.com/oilshell/oil/blob/master/ysh/grammar.pgen2) for the concrete syntax.
 - See the bottom of [frontend/syntax.asdl](https://github.com/oilshell/oil/blob/master/frontend/syntax.asdl)
   for the abstract syntax.